mbernardi1961/kermit/README.md

 <li>Kermit 80 [4.11] Z80 CP/M
 <li>C-Kermit [4C(057)] PANOS (this may be upgradeable to the current Beta 10)

-So I wanted to get something working and decided to test compile the new (C-Kermit Beta 10)[https://www.kermitproject.org/ck10devbuilds.html].
+So I wanted to get something working and decided to test compile the new [C-Kermit Beta 10](https://www.kermitproject.org/ck10devbuilds.html).
 As Frank da Cruz says on the C-Kermit 10.0 Beta-Test Builds 2021-24 page; I provided a large percentage of the x86_64 Linux, BSD &amp; Solaris builds in VirtualBox and most the of the ARM builds using a Raspberry Pi 4.

 It was particularly interesting building under the BSD and Solaris flavours, as I hadn't used either of these systems before.